Cray-HPE/docs-csm/troubleshooting/interpreting_hms_health_check_results.md

 The following types of HMS test failures should be considered blocking for system installations:

-* HMS service pods not running
+- HMS service pods not running
-* HMS service APIs unreachable through the API Gateway or Cray CLI
+- HMS service APIs unreachable through the API Gateway or Cray CLI
-* Failures related to HMS discovery (unreachable BMCs, unresponsive controller hardware, no Redfish connectivity)
+- Failures related to HMS discovery (unreachable BMCs, unresponsive controller hardware, no Redfish connectivity)

 The following types of HMS test failures should **not** be considered blocking for system installations:

-* Failures due to hardware issues on individual compute nodes
+- Failures due to hardware issues on individual compute nodes (alerts or warning flags set in HSM)

 It is typically safe to postpone the investigation and resolution of non-blocking failures until after the CSM installation has completed.